5.1 Content Management

 - Click the Sign In button.

-Tables can also be used to organize and present related information.
+Tables can also be used to organize and present related data.
+In general, tables shouldn’t be used for layout; instead, use Bootstrap’s grid system.
 Keep tables simple for best usability.
 The table title should be in title case.
 Capitalize the first word in each table cell.

 Tables and Accessibility